apos/rapid-bulky-wshc-by-apos/README.md

 ### Build Time

+#### Preparation

+3d parts
-- 4 hour 3d print (Prusa MKS3 Draft 0.3mm, 20% infill)
+- 4 hour 3d print (Prusa MKS3 Draft 0.3mm, 20% infill, no support) + 30 minutes for caps
+- 7 hour 3d print (Prusa MKS3 Quality 0.2mm, 15% infill, no support)+ 45 minutes for caps

+Cables
 - You can save a lot of time, when you use preconfigured cables with already have preconfigured dupont connectors (2 / 4 / 5 in a row).
 E.g. crimping takes the most of time.
+- Crimping is way more better than welding

-### Classroom project
+#### Classroom project

 If you already implemented an OnStep controller with peoplo of you astronomy club, it is very easy now to get everything running with a wireless SHC.
 You will be surprised how much more intuitive this is, than using the handy app.